ethanj360/deloitte/README.md

 **Why It Matters**

 This project shows how analytics can support two very different business problems: operational performance and compensation fairness.
-It demonstrates dashboarding, classification logic, and stakeholder-friendly analysis in a concise consulting-style case study.
+It highlights dashboarding, classification logic, and stakeholder-focused analysis in a concise consulting-style case study.

 ---